Present Shock: When Everything Happens Now

 Present Shock: When Everything Happens Now is a non-fiction work written by Douglas Rushkoff and published in 2013.
-The book introduces the concept of present shock, a state of anxiety in which people all live with as they try to keep up with the ever-increasing speed and immediacy of time.
+The book introduces the concept of present shock, a state of anxiety which people all live with as they try to keep up with the ever-increasing speed and immediacy of time.
 The instantaneous nature of digital technology has shaped the way humanity perceives and deals with time.
 According to Rushkoff, rather than focusing on building a better future, society is primarily concerned with building a worthwhile present.
 Rushkoff addresses brands, pop culture, news outlets and political movements, with particular attention to the post-Y2K era, in an attempt to explain the effects of presentism on modern humanity.

 Present Shock is considered by some critics to be a contemporary variant of Alvin Toffler’s 1970s work, Future Shock, which suggested consequences of “too much change in too short a period of time.”
 According to Janet Maslin, whereas Toffler's take on the subject is more alarmist, Rushkoff takes an analytical approach to the perception of time.